frcdesign/FRCDesign.org/docs/learning-course/stage2/2A-drivebaseFullDetail.md

 ### Battery Holder

 A strong strap is needed to secure the battery to its mount, preventing it from dislodging during hard collisions.
 A good option is to use a 1” or 2” wide buckle strap, which can be purchased and cut to size from most stores.
-FRC vendors like WCP also sell [battery mounting accessories](https://wcproducts.com/products/batteries-accessories) including battery holders and straps.
+FRC vendors like WCP also sell [battery mounting accessories](https://wcproducts.com/products/batteries-accessories "WCP Battery Accessories Product Page"){:target="_blank"} including battery holders and straps.

 !!!
 Example
     <center><img src="/img/learning-course/stage2-drivebase/batt/battStrap.webp" style="width:70%"></center>